bodrick/dashy/docs/developing.md

 - `PORT` - The port to expose the running application on
 - `HOST` - The host that Dashy is running on, domain or IP
 - `BASE_URL` - The default base path for serving up static assets
-- `VUE_APP_DOMAIN` - Usually the same as BASE_URL, but accessible in frontend
+- `VITE_APP_DOMAIN` - Usually the same as BASE_URL, but accessible in frontend
 - `INTEGRITY` - Should enable SRI for build script and link resources
 - `IS_DOCKER` - Computed automatically on build.
 Indicates if running in container
-- `VUE_APP_VERSION` - Again, set automatically using package.json during build time
+- `VITE_APP_VERSION` - Again, set automatically using package.json during build time

 ### Environment Modes